Section 6: That’s Mica, alLedgedly

 Okay, not bad.
 Not bad at all.
 The summit area is really pretty nice as it has a feeling of being a true summit and not a large plateau or long stretched out cliff walk.
 I left the view and descended down to my first road walk in a while.

 The walk down Pisgah Road is not bad, as it has a woodland feel.
-There’s even a little dam waterfall to entertain:
+There’s even a little dam waterfall if you’re into such things:

-But once across Route 79 and onto Old Blue Hills Road, the trail enters (rather expensive) suburbia.
-This is where Vin Baker’s ex-house is and the trail actually passes right by Stephen Woods Road.
+But once across Route 79 and onto Old Blue Hills Road, the trail enters suburbia.
+This is where Vin Baker’s ex-house is and the trail actually passes right by Stephen Woods Lane.
 As you can imagine, I was darn excited about that.

 After a short jaunt through the woods, I came across the last point of interest on my hike: Coginchaug Cave.
 As longtime readers know, Connecticut doesn’t seem to have any real caves, just slabs of rock that act like roofs and large cliffs with space underneath.
 This “cave” fits the latter bill.
 At least it’s huge, I’ll give it that.

-Here’s the deal: Getting up there is moderately challenging (I think I had to use a hand at one point) and here’s what you get:
+Here’s the deal: Getting up there is moderately challenging and here’s what you get for your efforts (in 2008 anyway):

 The last mile or so is unremarkable, and this report is way too long as it is, so I’ll get to the end in a flash: I walked north, it was pretty flat, I crossed a few streams, crossed Higganum Road, saw a dead hawk, and then reached my car along Harvey Road in Durham, safe and sound.